Cracked Tooth

 If you have pain from time to time when chewing or releasing the bite, it could be a sign of a cracked tooth.

 A crack might make itself known if your tooth is sensitive to sweet foods, and cold food and cold weather can often highlight something wrong.
-There might also be swelling in the gum near the tooth, which can also be sensitive.
+There might also be swelling in the gums near the tooth, which can also be sensitive.

 Because it can be intermittent, be mindful and see if you can identify the source.